nilaysrivastava/SBCL/README.md

 ## Citing Our Work

-If you use this code in your research, please consider citing:
+If you use this code in your research, please consider citing.